workfi-tools/Grants-Program/applications/workfi_tools.md

 WorkFi Tools are open source solutions to boost the WorkFi industry, from decentralized freelance platforms to tools for complicated business processes.
-This proposal focuses on the two key subsystems of the WorkFi: booking engine and reputation system for counterparts.
+This proposal focuses on one key subsystem of the WorkFi: the reputation system for counterparts.
-Such tools can also be suitable for a wide variety of other applications like renting real estate or implementing reputation system in decentralized-Uber-like DAOs.
+It can also be suitable for a wide variety of other applications like decentralized Uber-like DAOs or marketplaces.
 The implementation is supposed to be a set of smart-contracts for EVM-compatible blockchains like Moonbeam and others.
-todo: ___ learn if Kusama is EVM-compatible.

 Our team is eager to both create Open Source solutions (which are the subject of this proposal) and build commercial projects on top of them (which defines our long-term interest in maintaining the project).